open-telemetry/oteps/text/0066-separate-context-propagation.md

 ```

 ## Referencing multiple contexts
-If context propagation is automantic, does the user ever need to reference a
+If context propagation is automatic, does the user ever need to reference a
 context object directly?
 Sometimes.
 Even when automated context propagation is
 an available option, there is no restriction which says that concerns must only
 ever access the current context.

-For example, if a concern wanted to merge the data beween two contexts, at
+For example, if a concern wanted to merge the data between two contexts, at
 least one of them will not be the current context.

 ```php